 Help the Public Relations team to create marketing materials, advertising campaigns, and social media campaigns.

-Build and maintain donor relationships
+Build and maintain donor relationships.

 Work with the Maine Children’s Cancer Program Committee Director to develop strategies to encourage support for both MCCP and the Endowment Fund as they both support the Maine Children’s Cancer Program.